 This will reproduce ALL charges inside the price list to start from today's date or future date selected.

 All previous charge amounts will be displayed.
 If the amount of a charge stays the same, you will not need to modify it.

-You will now change any CPT amounts that needs to be changed and Select Save.
+You will now change any CPT amounts that need to be changed and select Save.